inflearn logo

 • How to use pre-made dashboards to view

-stablecoins, bridges, whales, and CEX inflows/outflows
+stablecoins, bridges, whales, CEX deposits/withdrawals, and more

-• A hands-on routine to write simple queries yourself and
+• A hands-on routine to

-extract on-chain data into charts
+extract on-chain data into charts by writing simple queries yourself

-[Example] Dune: How to interpret DeFi and DEX data on your own
+[Example] Dune: How to Interpret DeFi and DEX Data on Your Own

 This part focuses on developing the ability to read the strengths and weaknesses of the DeFi market through data rather than news.